Vazhunnor: Plot

 Thevakattill Avarachan is an established businessman in a town in central Travancore.
 Together with his six sons, he controls all businesses in the town.
-The family is known for its philanthropic efforts too.
+The family is known for its philanthropic efforts, too.

-Kuttappai, the protagonist of the story, is the youngest son who acts as the muscle of the family.
-Kuttappayi falls for the new teacher, Rebecca in the family owned school.
+Kuttappayi, the youngest son, is a bachelor and acts as the muscle of the family.
+Later, he falls for Rebecca, a new teacher at the family-owned school.
 After a brief romantic feud, the family arranges the engagement of the pair.

-The story tenses as new business group called PK Group come to beat the Thevakattu Family and settle old scores.
-They are Parakaddan Kochouseph, Andrews and Aloshy.
-PK Group try everything to beat them.
-In the end Mathachan loses his leg and Kuruvilla gets killed for marrying someone else other than Kochouseppu's daughter years back.
-Kuttappai gets revenge by burning their fireworks company and in the end, saving Kochouseppu's daughter.
+The story tenses when the PK Group, headed by Parakaddan Kochouseph, returns to settle old scores they have with the Thevakkattu family.
+It is revealed that Kuruvilla, the eldest of Avarachan's sons, refused to marry Kochouseph's daughter Kochammini in the past.
+In the ensuing feud, Kuruvilla is killed, and Mathachan, another son of Avarachan, loses his leg.
+In the end, Kuttappayi avenges his brothers and saves Kochammini, who is then taken into the Thevakkattu family.